A Mindfulness Morning Routine For More Calm

 Of course, if you choose to add exercise to your morning mindfulness routine, be patient with yourself and notice the sensations in your body as you go.
 Be patient with yourself.
 If you’re new to exercising, you don’t need to push yourself or even find a fancy workout routine.
 Just start small and be kind to yourself.

-Focus yourself on some exercise that gets your heart rate up and notice how it can sharpen your focus.
+Focus on some exercise that gets your heart rate up and notice how it can sharpen your focus.
 Many people use exercise for the mental benefits alone.

 8. Brush your teeth with mindful attention